IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

 target_userid
-  User ID or group ID to be validated for the security requirements documented by the security descriptor JSON file which is specified by parameter path_of_security_requirements.
+  User ID or group ID to be validated for the security requirements documented by the security descriptor JSON file that is specified by the parameter path_of_security_requirements.

-  If this parameter is not specified, the current logon user ID will be used to be validated.
+  If this parameter is not specified, the current logon user ID is used for validation.

   | **required**: False